Baked Apples with Crumble

 • If you don’t like the idea of using a whole apple, peel the apples, then core and slice.
 Place the apple slices in a baking pan continue with the recipe, sprinkling the top of the slices with the crumble.
 The baked apple slices are a great substitute for the baked apple halves.

 • Drizzle maple syrup over the top rather than caramel for a finishing touch.
-It’s delicious!
+It’s delicious and gives such a rich fall flavor.

 • Want something more in your crumble topping?
 Try cranberries, pecans, walnuts, raisins or other spices such as cinnamon or nutmeg.